Call 24/7 (920) 222-2222

 Drunk Driving

-Drunk driving is another common cause of accidents in congested areas, with 233 alcohol-related collisions in Brown County that resulted in two fatalities and 123 injuries.
+Drunk driving is another common cause of accidents in congested areas, with 259 alcohol-related collisions in Brown County in 2022 that resulted in five fatalities and 115 injuries.

 Even modest amounts of alcohol can impair a driver’s ability to drive.
-Nationwide, the number of people killed in alcohol-related crashes with a blood alcohol content (BAC) of .01 to .07 g/dL was 1,775 in 2019.
+Nationwide, 2,266 people were killed in alcohol-related crashes with a blood alcohol content (BAC) of .01 to .07 g/dL in 2021.

 As your BAC rises, so does the likelihood of causing an accident.
 Multiple factors can affect your BAC, including the amount of alcohol consumed, the rate of consumption, and your age.
 A BAC of 0.15 may seriously impair your ability to drive and process visual and auditory information.
 Everyone reacts differently to alcohol, so any amount of drinking puts you at risk when you’re driving.